-If the affected person/s feels comfortable, politely approach the dog owner to discuss the issue or alternatively a courteous note can be left in the letterbox to outline when the barking is occurring.
+If the affected person/s feels comfortable, politely approach the dog owner to discuss the issue or leave a courteous note in their letterbox to outline when the barking is occurring.

-If two weeks since notifying the dog owner has passed and the barking has continued to be unreasonable, please notify the City.

-As the barking has continued to be unreasonable, the affected person contacts the City of Stirling via the Customer Contact Centre to lodge a complaint.
-The correct address where the dog resides must be identified.
+If two weeks since notifying the dog owner have passed and the barking has continued to be unreasonable, the affected person should contact the City of Stirling via the Customer Contact Centre to lodge a complaint.
+Please be aware that it is essential you identify the property where the dog resides.